mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

 Requires

-    -Windows with .NET 4.5 Framework  (only required if building/compilihg??? - i don't have it on my computer and the programn still works)
+    -Windows with .NET 4.5 Framework  (only required if building/compiling??? - i don't have it on my computer and the program still works)

     -LibUSB filter driver, e.g. wizard from LibUsbDotNet